railsadminteam/rails_admin/docs/associations-basics.md

 For `has_many/has_and_belongs_to_many/has_many :through`

-Orderable can be enabled on filtering multiselect fields (has_many, has_many :through & has_and_belongs_to_many associations), allowing selected options to be moved up/down.
+Orderable can be enabled on filtering multiselect fields, allowing selected options to be moved up/down.

 RailsAdmin will handle ordering in and out of the form.